vuestorefront/integration-boilerplate/README.md

-# New integration boilerplate for VSF 2 integrations
+# SDK Based Integration Boilerplate for VSF 2

 This is a new integration boilerplate for VSF 2 integrations based on the SDK.